General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Mathematical Technique for Analytic Integration of Light-Ray Equations

 Similar calculation can be easily performed in case of differentiation of integral $[F(t-r)/r]^{[-1]}$ with respect to $\tau$.
 It results in

 as it could be expected because the partial differentiation with respect to $\tau$ keeps $\xi^i$ and $t^*$ fixed and, hence, is equivalent to taking a total time derivative with respect to $t$ along the light ray.
+Since all terms in the solution of the light geodesic equation are represented as partial derivatives from the integrals $[F(t-r)/r]^{[-1]}$ and $[F(t-r)/r]^{[-2]}$ with respect to the parameters $\xi^i$ and/or $\tau$, it is clear from equations \eqref{d11}, \eqref{dt1} that the solution will not contain any single integral like $[F(t-r)/r]^{[-1]}$ at all -- only the derivatives of this integral will appear which are ordinary functions.

-Since all terms in the solution of the light geodesic equation are represented as derivatives from the integrals $[F(t-r)/r]^{[-1]}$ and $[F(t-r)/r]^{[-2]}$ with respect to the parameters $\xi^i$ and/or $\tau$, it is clear from equations \eqref{d11}, \eqref{dt1} that the solution will not contain any single integral $[F(t-r)/r]^{[-1]}$ at all; only integrands of this integral will appear.
-We notice that taking first and second derivatives of the double integral $[F(t-r)/r]^{[-2]}$ do not eliminate the integration along the light ray trajectory
+Dealing with the double integrals of type $[F(t-r)/r]^{[-2]}$ is more sophisticated.
+We notice that taking the first and second derivatives from the double integral $[F(t-r)/r]^{[-2]}$ do not eliminate the integration along the light ray trajectory

 However, taking one more (a third) derivative eliminates all integrals from equation (\ref{d22}) completely.
 More specifically, we have

 and making use of equations \eqref{d11}, \eqref{d22} for explicit calculation of partial derivatives in the right part of equation \eqref{d32} proves that all integrations disappear, that is